 “Learning online is not how do I get someone to pay the tuition?
 It's how do I create a community so that there's social pressure, status rewards, and affiliation for people who enroll?”

 A step-by-step guide to build and grow a thriving learning community.

 There of course is no shortage of free information on the internet.
 You can look up how to do pretty much anything.
 When designing a learning experience, focus on building safety, connection, and curiosity first.

 Once that's established, create a practice and allow it to become second nature because we become what we do.
 Instead of teaching facts, show possibilities, use case studies, create opportunities for reflection and for insights to be revealed so learners can see things for themselves, instead of being told or taught what to see.

 When people become curious, they are much more likely to continue to learn and they'll often find the ‘answers' within themselves.
 Transformative learning experiences establish the conditions for revelations and ideas to be revealed.

 “Establish the conditions for the revelation, and then let the learner discover the revelation.
 If they discover the revelation, they will never forget it.”

 Set the culture to increase retention

 Design the principles and guidelines of your learning community and live experiences so that the permissions of the space are clear.
-Create learning groups to increase accountability and retention rates, because folks are more likely to show up, and to stay, if they know how to behave in a space, when they feel like they are on the hook, and when they feel a sense of responsibility to support both themselves and their peers.
+Create learning groups to increase accountability and retention rates, because folks are more likely to show up, and to stay, if they know how to behave in a space, when they feel like they are on the hook, and when they feel a sense of personal responsibility to support both themselves and their friends and peers.
 Experiment with different models to understand what motivates learners.